Improving the Wide Band RoF System

 The primary issue identified is the highly inefficient power system, the system was originally intended to use an 8 V bus with local 5 V regulation.
 However, this ended up being implemented as a 15 V bus with the same local 5 V regulation.
 This was done since the PIN attenuator design requires around 12-15 V to be available, so in the interest of getting the project done I wired it for direct 15 V supply.

-Above are some Grafana plot showing the decrease in RF levels when the in-box air temperature exceeds some threshold.
-There is clearly a correlation (this was observed at a few occasions), and something has to be done.
+Above are some Grafana plot showing the decrease in RF levels when the in-box air temperature exceeds around 65 °C. There is clearly a correlation (this was observed at a few occasions), and something has to be done.

-Because of the linear regulation and high input voltage the efficiency of the system is extremely poor, 2/3rds of the power consumed is converted to heat.
-By using switch mode 7-8 V regulators for the Combiner/Amplifier assemblies approximately half of the power dissipation can be eliminated.
+Because of the linear regulation and high input voltage the efficiency of the system is extremely poor, 2/3 of the power consumed is wasted.
+By using switch mode 7-8 V regulators for the Combiner/Amplifier assemblies approximately 1/2 of the wasted power can be eliminated.

 The selected implementation is to build a backplane PCB that provides a separate DC/DC module for each Combiner/Amplifier, this can be adjusted to provide a suitable supply voltage in the 7-8 V range.
 This backplane board also provides buffering of the attenuator control signals to reduce loading on the driver.